mgoellnitz/dinistiq/README.md

 } // TestComponentB
 ```

-In the next step dinistiq resolves those components from the auto-scanned
+In the next step, dinistiq resolves those components from the auto-scanned
-portion of the classpath where it instanciates all classes annotated with
+portion of the classpath where it instantiates all classes annotated with
 @Singleton.
-Optionally these components may be named with @Named (with an
+Optionally, these components may be named with @Named (with an
 optional name as the value parameter).
 Without a name given as a parameter,
 components are always named after their class name without the package name and
 a decapitalized first letter.